Snow emergencies for central Ohio, Jan. 14, 2024

-COLUMBUS, Ohio (WCMH) — Snow showers and sub-zero wind chill temperatures have multiple central Ohio counties under snow emergencies Sunday morning, including one at a Level 2.
+COLUMBUS, Ohio (WCMH) — Snow showers and sub-zero wind chill temperatures put multiple central Ohio counties under snow emergencies Sunday morning, including one at a Level 2.

-As of 8:45 a.m., seven central Ohio counties are currently under a Level 1 snow emergency.
+As of 11 p.m., only one central Ohio county remains under a Level 1 snow emergency.
 The cold temperatures caused Coshocton County to go under a Level 2 snow emergency for more than four hours Sunday morning.
 It was the first time in 2024 a central Ohio county went under a Level 2 snow emergency.

 LEVEL 1

-Note: This article will not be updated after 11 p.m.
-Sunday.